-While DR Congo's protected areas have faced a number of challenges in recent years, the country has a long history of national parks including being the first country in Africa to create a national park (Virunga National Park for mountain gorillas in 1925).
-Already more than 8 percent of DR Congo is protected in reserves, and the government has announced it aims to expand these conservation areas to 10-15 percent of the country.
-Traditionally, parks in DR Congo have been well-managed compared to protected areas in surrounding countries.
-Before the war, parks were largely funded by fees collected from tourists, so there is hope that returning tourists—encouraged by wildlife and the reconstruction of park facilities—will boost conservation in the country.
-Still, tourists will not return unless they can be assured that the country is once again safe for foreigners.
-In the immediate future, Congo's parks will need to overcome a number of challenges including corruption, continued incursions by armed militias, weak law enforcement, and lack of funds.
+While DR Congo's protected areas have faced a number of challenges in recent years, the country has a long history of national parks.
+DR Congo was the first country in Africa to create a national park when it established Virunga National Park for mountain gorillas in 1925.
+Already more than 8 percent of DR Congo is protected in reserves, and the government has indicated an intent to expand conservation areas to 10-15 percent of the country.
+Traditionally, parks in DR Congo have been well-managed compared to protected areas in surrounding countries, but the war that began in the 1990s disrupted conservation efforts.
+Before the war, parks were largely funded by fees collected from tourists.
+Today Congo's parks are challenged by corruption, continued incursions by armed militias, weak law enforcement, and lack of funds.

 Republic of Congo (Brazzaville)

 The Republic of Congo (Brazzaville) is second only to the Democratic Republic of Congo in terms of tropical rainforest coverage among African countries.
 It is also strikingly diverse for its size--home to 597 species of birds, 166 mammals, 58 amphibians, 149 reptiles, and more than 6,000 species of plants.